 Lots of brides and grooms like to use a known quantity, so to speak.
-They prefer to hire a wedding planner who has been referred by a friend who had a successful wedding put together by that person.
-Which makes total sense.
-Unless, of course, the planner you're considering has never been to the wedding destinations you're considering.
+They prefer to hire a wedding planner who has been referred by a friend who had a successful wedding put together by that person, which makes total sense—unless, of course, the planner you're considering has never been to your wedding destination.

-There are lots of destination wedding planners based in the continental United States who have extensive experience in numerous popular wedding destinations.
+Luckily, there are lots of destination wedding planners based in the continental United States who have extensive experience in numerous popular wedding destinations.
 The trick is finding one near you who actually has experience working in the locale where you plan to get married.
 Otherwise, you're creating a "blind leading the blind" kind of situation.
-The planner is going to have to research the answers to all of your questions about planning a wedding there.
-And usually, the clients are paying for the planner's time when she does the research.
+The planner is going to have to research the answers to all of your questions about planning a destination wedding there.
+And usually, the clients are paying for the planner's time when they do the research.

-The Advantage of a Wedding Planner Based Near Your Hometown
+The Perks of a Wedding Planner Based Near You

-You'll probably meet your planner face to face before you hire her.
+- You'll probably meet your planner face to face before you hire them.
 You'll get to see whether you two hit it off, and you'll have the opportunity to reconsider your decision if you're not impressed.

-You'll be able to sit down with your wedding planner as many times as your planning contract permits.
-You can bring her wedding dress shopping, have her help you with your invitations, and spend countless hours discussing the place-card chart with her.
+Other advantages of hiring a local planner?
+You'll be able to sit down with them as many times as your planning contract permits.
+You can bring them wedding dress shopping, have them help you with your invitations, and spend countless hours discussing the place-card chart with them.

-The Advantage of a Wedding Planner Based at Your Wedding Destination
+The Perks of a Wedding Planner Based at Your Wedding Destination

-You'll pay for a lot less for planning time with an event coordinator who regularly works with your destination.
-There's no research required, unless you've found something new you want her to check out in person for you.
+- You'll pay for a lot less for planning time with an event coordinator who regularly works with your destination.
+There's no research required unless you've found something new you want them to check out in person for you.

-Local wedding planners know the best attractions, activities, and accommodations to recommend to your wedding guests.
-Unless an out-of-town planner has spent significant time and planned several weddings at a destination, there's no possible way she'll have the same sort of inside track.
+- Local wedding planners know the best attractions, activities, and accommodations to recommend to your wedding guests.
+Unless an out-of-town planner has spent significant time and planned several weddings at a destination, there's no possible way they'll have the same sort of inside track.

-Wedding planners experienced with your destination know all the ins and outs of securing permits to get married on a particular beach, the rules of having a bonfire, and how to go about getting permission for a ceremony at a history landmark like a fort or a lighthouse.
-While an out-of-town planner can certainly do the research and figure these things out (assuming she speaks the local language), she's going to spend a lot of your time and money getting the answers to those questions.
+Wedding planners experienced with your destination know all the ins and outs of securing permits to get married on a particular beach, the rules of having a bonfire, and how to go about getting permission for a ceremony at a historic landmark like a fort or a lighthouse.
+While an out-of-town planner can certainly do the research and figure these things out (assuming they speak the local language), they're going to spend a lot of your time and money getting the answers to those questions.